 This winter, the newest Christmas in York event arrives, as the City’s beloved York Museum Gardens are transformed into an illuminated trail to host Christmas at York Museum Gardens.
 Opening on Thursday 16 November, the gardens will be filled with light, colour and music as the City’s beautiful, medieval grounds play host to an exciting yuletide experience.
 For the first time ever, York Museum Gardens will welcome visitors to a magical Christmas after-dark illuminated experience as the Gardens are transformed into a landscape of twinkling lights and festive cheer.

 Christmas in York – York Christmas Festival 2017

-There’s lots going on in the centre of York over Christmas (even if there wasn’t, York is so pretty at Christmas it’s always worth a visit!).
-St Nicholas Fair runs from the 17th of November right up to the 23rd of December, with lots of food, festivities and a lovely Christmassy atmosphere to soak up.
-If you just do one day in York with the kids, take them to see the Ice Trail (what I think used to be called the Festival of Angels) taking place on the 10th and 11th of December.
-There are 30 ice sculptures around the city.
+There’s lots going on in the centre of York over Christmas (even if there wasn’t, Christmas in York is so pretty it’s always worth a visit!).
+St Nicholas Fair runs from the 16th of November 2017 to the 22nd of December 2017, with lots of food, festivities and a lovely Christmassy atmosphere to soak up.
+Try and get to see the Ice Trail (what I think used to be called the Festival of Angels) taking place on the 9th and 10th of December 2017.
+Last year there was 30 ice sculptures around the city.
 The 18th and 19th of November see York hosting a Brass Band Weekend (I think a brass band epitomises Christmas!).
 On the 2nd and 3rd of December there will be a ‘Family weekend’ which interests me a great deal – I will update this post when I have more info!